By Robert Tracy McKenzie | Amazon.com | 304 pages

 “Our words reveal who we are, Jesus proclaimed in the Sermon on the Mount, for they flow ‘out of the abundance of the heart.’
 But our words also teach by example.”

-One aspect that we heartily appreciate about McKenzie’s writing is not only is he teaching the reader about history, he is also teaching the reader how to learn, approach, and apply the lesson from history from an honest and faithful Christian perspective.
+One aspect that we heartily appreciate about McKenzie’s writing is not only is he teaching the reader about history, but he is also teaching the reader how to learn, approach, and apply the lesson from history from an honest and faithful Christian perspective.
 Don’t hesitate to pick up this book.

 KEY QUOTE: “A powerful majority pursuing its self-interest may oppress the minority.
 But Tocqueville also wants us to see that, because we’re fallen, a powerful majority pursuing its self-interest can also gradually forfeit its own liberty.
 He envisions a servitude in which ‘each individual allows himself to be clapped in chains.’
 He sees an ‘innumerable host’ of individuals, ‘all alike and equal, endlessly hastening after petty and vulgar pleasures with which they fill their souls.
 Each of them…is virtually a stranger to the fate of all the others.
 For him, his children and personal friends comprise the entire human race.’
 Tocqueville labels this decay of the community ‘individualism,’ and he believes that it is a predictable if not inevitable feature of a democratic society.”